 (1) In this section —

-“confidential information”, in relation to a covert search warrant, means any information about or derived from —
+confidential information, in relation to a covert search warrant, means any information about or derived from —

 (a) an application for the warrant or proceedings on the application; or

 (b) a report given under section 28.

 (2) A person must not publish any confidential information in relation to a covert search warrant except in accordance with the approval of the Supreme Court.